usnistgov/Texture-Sampling-PhaseMeasurement-BiasErrors/README.md

 # Readme.md

-This file (README.md) describes the data set "Data Set: Assessment of Bias Errors Caused by Texture and Sampling Methods in Diffraction-Based Steel Phase Measurements".
+This file (README.md) describes the data publication "Data Publication: Refinements in Phase Fraction Determination of Textured Alloys from Transmission Diffraction Data".
 While readable as a plain text, this file uses Markdown formatting.

 Part of the reason to share and document this dataset is to facilitate reuse and expansion, as well as making research more reproducible.
 Some ideas for expansion include investigating alternate sampling schemes, checking the robustness of the technique with other textures, optimization of sampling schemes, and/or estimation of bias error for a known texture and sampling method.

 Questions regarding this data set may be directed to Adam Creuziger (adam.creuziger@nist.gov)

 ## Sections
 - How to Cite